Connect with others who understand.

 • Slowed breathing

 “I have doubled up on my meds twice,” one MyEpilepsyTeam member wrote.
-“One time I ended up in the hospital, another time I was unable to walk, with double vision, drowsiness, etc. Oh, what a mess it is!”
+“One time, I ended up in the hospital.
+Another time, I was unable to walk, with double vision, drowsiness, etc. Oh, what a mess it is!”

 Update Your Neurologist

-Which AED Did You Take?
+Which Anti-Seizure Drug Did You Take?

-Your neurologist will consider which anti-seizure medicines you take when deciding whether you should retake the drug.
+Your neurologist will consider which anti-seizure medicines you take when deciding whether you should re-take the drug.

 What Is Your Dosing Schedule and Formulation?

 Some MyEpilepsyTeam members have found ways to reduce this side effect.
 “My doctor prescribed me an antiemetic to control nausea/vomiting before it started,” one member wrote.
-Another said, “I take a medication to control nausea too.
+Another said, “I take a medication to control nausea, too.
 It’s helped a lot.”

-Nausea and vomiting are part of everyone’s life occasionally, but for someone with epilepsy, these situations can be dangerous.
 That’s why it’s smart to have a strategy in place ahead of time that will help you manage nausea before it progresses to vomiting.

 • Consume food and drinks more slowly.